How can I treat folliculitis?

 Folliculitis is not a life-threatening disease.
 However, it can still influence one’s life greatly as it often requires long-term management of symptoms.
 These include swelling, rash and redness of the skin, sore blisters (sometimes with pus) around hair follicles.
 Folliculitis of the scalp often entails hair loss too.

-You should also consider switching to high-quality hair care products with natural ingredients that will not contribute to flare-ups of folliculitis.
+You should consider switching to high-quality hair care products with natural ingredients that will not contribute to flare-ups of folliculitis.
 Dr Balwi’s shampoo and hair serum are the ones to look for if you want to gently cleanse your scalp and ensure the strength of your hair follicles.

 Do you have more questions or are you suffering from hair loss issues ?
 Then feel free to to contact our friendly team that will answer all your queries.
 Furthermore they can also offer a free and non binding hair analysis.